opsabarsec/Dog-pictures-classification-by-Deep-Learning/README.md

-# Dogs breed imagerecognition CNN
+# Dogs breed image recognition CNN

 ## 1. Background
 A dog shelter needs an automatic system to identify dog breeds and possibly match hybrids to the most probable breeds.